 How to Maximize Your Roth IRA Returns

-Just because a Roth IRA helps you save for retirement doesn’t mean that all accounts are created equally.
-Where you choose to open an account can have a big impact on the investments you can select, thus impacting your return.
+Just because a Roth IRA helps you save for retirement doesn’t mean that all accounts are on equal footing.
+Where you choose to open an account can have a big impact on the investments selections you have.
+This will then affect your long-term returns.
 For example, a traditional bank may only offer Roth IRAs as a certificate of deposit, which typically has a lower rate of return.

 For the widest variety of investment options, it may be best to open an IRA through a broker.
 With a broker, you can select your investments based on both your financial objectives and risk tolerance.
 These investments could include a mix of stocks, bonds, index funds and exchange-traded funds (ETFs).

 If you prefer a more hands-off approach, consider opening a Roth IRA account with a robo-advisor, which uses software to manage your investments online.
-These types of accounts usually come with lower fees as well, since no human advisors interact with your portfolio — it’s all automated by computer algorithms that continually adjust for your age, timeline and risk tolerance.
+These types of accounts usually come with lower fees as well.
+That’s because no human advisors interact with your portfolio.
+Instead it automatically runs through computer algorithms that continually adjust for your age, timeline and risk tolerance.
 Many robo-advisors will use index funds or EFTs for your investment mix in your Roth account.

-Roth IRAs are a popular retirement account choice for a reason: They’re easy to open with an online broker and historically deliver between 7% and 10% in average annual returns.
+Roth IRAs are a popular retirement account choice for a reason.
+It’s because they’re easy to open with an online broker and historically deliver between 7% and 10% in average annual returns.
 Roth IRAs harness the advantages of compounding, which means even small contributions can grow significantly over time.
-That’s why is important to open a Roth IRA sooner rather than later — you’ll be better set for retirement the longer your money has to grow.
+That’s why is important to open a Roth IRA sooner rather than later.
+That means you’ll be more ready for retirement the longer your money has to grow.

 - Avoid becoming one of the Americans who hasn’t saved enough for retirement by making wise choices now.
 Researching Roth IRAs to find a suitable investment option for your needs is a step in the right direction.